xZarex/Inventory-Sorter/README.md

 Kinda updated to 1.18_experimental-snapshot-7

-Didn't see the 1.17 branch.
+Didn't see the 1.17 branch, so this is based of an older version!
 I made only the most necessary changes to use it while testing the snapshot w/ a few friends.

 Bugs: